Skip to content

 • request holon, when present

-• affording holon descriptor used for affordance validation, when present
+• affording holon descriptor used for affordance validation

 • selected DanceImplementation